Tycro-Games/tycro-games.github.io/_posts/2026-01-14-Learning-Multithreading-With-A-Logger.md

 The buffered approach fits well with separate threads with subsystem multithreaded architectures: AI, physics, rendering etc., each maintaining their own buffered logger, flushing at the end of the frame.
 Otherwise, it is a cumbersome API, most of the time you need to see the output in realtime.
 This is where the async logger becomes appealing: it queues messages very fast and does the slow processing later on a background thread.

+## Async Logger

 Before tackling the async logger, one should understand its core data structure: the circular queue (also called a ring buffer).
+Its purpose is similar to the `std::vector` used in the [Buffered Logger](#buffered-logger) section, however, it provides more flexibility and makes it possible to multithread adding messages as well as processing them.
+From a performance standpoint it avoids memory reallocations, the queue is pre-allocated once, and the user can configure overflow behavior when it fills up.

-## Circular Queue
+### Circular Queue

 This library uses a circular queue wrapped with thread safety and pre-allocated memory in order to avoid reallocations at runtime.
 The main concept that is used in async logging is to separate `queueing` of messages from writing them to the `sink`.
 They offer three overflow policies when the queue is full: